aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 ### Install JQ

 1. Open the AWS Management Console for [AWS Cloud9](https://us-west-2.console.aws.amazon.com/cloud9/home/account).
-You will will leverage AWS Cloud9 IDE for throughout this lab for running scripts, deploying AWS SAM (Serverless Application Model) templates, execute SQL queries etc.
+You will leverage AWS Cloud9 IDE throughout this lab for running scripts, deploying AWS SAM (Serverless Application Model) templates, execute SQL queries etc.
 2. Click on __Open IDE__ for the AWS Cloud9 IDE that was created as part of the Amazon Cloudformation teamplate that you deployed
 3. Open a terminal window in the  AWS Cloud9 IDE by clicking on __Window__ from the menu bar on the top and select __New Terminal__
 4. Copy and paste the command below in the terminal window to install [JQ](https://stedolan.github.io/jq/)